Kubernetes

 3. K3sup

-Brief Description: K3sup (pronounced ‘ketchup’) is a utility for the fast setup of Kubernetes clusters using k3s.
+K3sup (pronounced ‘ketchup’) is a utility for allowing you to quickly setup Kubernetes clusters using k3s.
 It provides a portable kubectl for macOS, Linux, and Windows.

-K3sup is a great tool for quickly setting up a Kubernetes cluster with K3s, including master and worker node.
-Its main strength is providing K3s on any local or remote virtual machine with SSH access.
-This makes it a powerful utility in a Kubernetes home lab setup where you may be managing multiple Kubernetes nodes across different machines or operating systems.
+It allows you to spin up K3s on any local or remote virtual machine with SSH access.
+This makes it a simple but very handy utility in a Kubernetes home lab setup where you may be spinning up multiple Kubernetes nodes across different machines or operating systems.

 K3sup is a great solution to automate your home lab installation of Kubernetes with K3s